G.I.R.L.S. ROCK SACRAMENTO

 Where and when are camps?

 G.I.R.L.S.
-Rock Sacramento will host our week-long day camps every summer at variable times and in different locations in the greater Sacramento area.
-Due to the fact that we currently do not occupy a large enough permanent space to accommodate our summer camps, we must rent other facilities—usually local schools or community centers—which take time and resources to reserve and coordinate.
+Rock Sacramento hosts our week-long summer youth camps at variable times and in different locations in the greater Sacramento area.
+Due to the fact that we currently do not occupy a large enough permanent space to accommodate these camps, we must rent other facilities—usually local schools or community centers—which take time and resources to reserve and coordinate.
 Most often, our camps start at 10 or 11am and end between 2 and 4pm, between late June and early August.
 Each camp culminates with a one-hour live performance on the Saturday following camp—usually in the late morning or early afternoon.

 When is registration?

-We cannot announce registration dates until camp locations have been secured (see above), but typically begin accepting applications for our summer season sometime in the early spring.
+We cannot announce registration dates until camp locations and/or showcase locations have been secured, but typically begin accepting applications for our summer youth season sometime in the early spring.
 Please click on “Our Programs” above for more information, and check back often, follow us on social media, and subscribe to our email list for regular updates on camp registration.

 Is attendance for all camp days and the Saturday performance mandatory?

 YES!
-Your camper will have spent the week collaborating with bandmates on writing and performing an original song, so their presence for every step of that process is absolutely necessary.
+Your camper will have spent their time with us collaborating with bandmates on writing and performing an original song (or for our adult camp, learning 2-3 cover songs), so their presence for every step of that process is absolutely necessary.
 Being in a band is like taking a road trip with your best friends.
 Everyone needs to be there for the experience to be as rewarding as possible, and all the wheels need to be on the car or else it doesn’t roll!

 Are the concerts free?

 All camps culminate with a live concert (showcase).
-Admission to most are free except for our Teen Camp showcase, which is $10-$15 per person for admission.
+Admission to most are free except for our Teen Camp showcase and our Liberation Rock Camp (adult camp) showcase, which are $15-$20 per person for admission.
 Each Teen Camper will receive 2 complimentary tickets to the final concert.
+Liberation Rock Camp events are fundraisers for our youth programs.
 All GRS youth concerts are family-friendly and welcome to all ages as well as the public.
+Liberation Rock Camp concerts are 21+ only.
 Please keep in mind that some concert venues offer very limited seating.
 Standing at a GRS concert for approximately one hour is common practice.

 How much is camp tuition?
 What is included?

+Liberation Rock Camp (ages 21+) is $250 per sesson.
 Mini camp (ages 8-11) is $350 per session.
 Teen camp (ages 12-17) is $450 per session.
-Some scholarships are available for BIPOC campers, and we also offer sliding scale tuition for all who qualify (email girlsrocksacramento@gmail.com for more information).
-Each camp includes daily instrument lessons (guitar, bass, drums, keyboard, vocals) and band rehearsal with professional teaching artists, use of an instrument, and all necessary gear such as amps, cables, microphones, etc., daily workshops and lunchtime performances, 2 complimentary finale showcase tickets (Teen Camp), and a daily lunch for those who need one.
+Some scholarships are available, and we also offer flexible tuition for all who qualify (email girlsrocksacramento@gmail.com for more information).
+Each camp includes daily instrument lessons (guitar, bass, drums, keyboard, vocals) and band rehearsal with professional teaching artists, use of an instrument, and all necessary gear such as amps, cables, microphones, etc., daily workshops and lunchtime performances (youth camps only), 2 complimentary finale showcase tickets (Teen Camp only), and a daily lunch for those who need one (youth camps only).

 Is tuition tax-deductible?